 - Encourage participation.
-Even though it may be difficult for the patient, it is important to encourage him or her to return to a normal routine that includes socialization and celebrating with friends and family.
+Even though it may be difficult for the patient, it is important that support persons encourage him or her to return to a normal routine that includes socialization and celebrating with friends and family.

 - Make personal health a priority.
 By eating a healthy diet, getting enough exercise and rest, taking time to be alone or with others involved in activities that are rejuvenating, it is easier for support persons to maintain a positive attitude.

 - Seek help if needed.
 Support persons who are having difficulty coping can seek help from family, support groups, or healthcare providers, who may refer them to a counselor or therapist.

 - Stay safe.
 Recognizing that safety may become an issue, a plan should be in place for the support person and other vulnerable members of the family in the event the patient becomes violent or abusive.